folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I want the dealer's head who gave my cousin fentanyl" > Fentanyl

-* After talking about cold-hearted liars and hypocrites who love to do evil, Lecrae seems to give us an example of one such person: the drug dealer who sold fentanyl to Lecrae’s cousin
+* After talking about cold-hearted liars and hypocrites who love to do evil, Lecrae seems to give us an example of one such person: the drug dealer who sold fentanyl to Lecrae’s cousin.

-* Fentanyl is a powerful, unnatural, man-made opioid that was initially used in the 1990s to relieve pain for patrons with severe pain, such as cancer.
-However, in the 2000s fentanyl began to be used illegally as a recreational drug.
-The recreational form of fentanyl is often mixed with other hard drugs like heroin or cocaine—often without the user’s knowledge—which made it very likely to make users overdose even with small amounts of fentanyl.
+* Fentanyl is a powerful, unnatural, man-made opioid that was initially used in the 1990s to relieve pain for patients with severe conditions, such as cancer.
+However, in the 2000s, fentanyl began to be used illegally as a recreational drug.
+The recreational form of fentanyl is often mixed with other hard drugs like heroin or cocaine—often without the user’s knowledge—which made it very likely to cause overdoses even with small amounts.

-* Fentanyl overdoses became an epidemic after illegal, irresponsible and greedy actions by some pharmaceutical companies and doctors led to a sharp increase in the number of opioid addictions throughout North America.
+* Fentanyl overdoses became an epidemic after illegal, irresponsible, and greedy actions by some pharmaceutical companies and doctors led to a sharp increase in the number of opioid addictions throughout North America.

-* Gangs in Mexico exploited this widespread increase in additions, importanting chemical precursors from China, producing fentanyl cheaply in Mexico and then smuggling fentanyl laced pills across the border into America.
+* Gangs in Mexico exploited this widespread increase in addictions, importing chemical precursors from China, producing fentanyl cheaply in Mexico, and then smuggling fentanyl-laced pills across the border into America.

-* By the mid 2010s, many of these fentanyl laced pills ended up in the hands of teenagers who bought what they thought they were buying prescription pills such as oxycodone/percocets, xanax, adderall, or vicodin but ended up ingesting lethal doses of fentanyl.
+* By the mid-2010s, many of these fentanyl-laced pills ended up in the hands of teenagers who thought they were buying prescription pills such as oxycodone/Percocet, Xanax, Adderall, or Vicodin but ended up ingesting lethal doses of fentanyl.

-* In many cases, teenagers bought these fentanyl laced pills through social media apps, particularly snapchat which offered the useful feature of disappearing messages.
+* In many cases, teenagers bought these fentanyl-laced pills through social media apps, particularly Snapchat, which offered the useful feature of disappearing messages.

-* The details of the fentanyl epidemic highlight how a pursuit of person profit or national gross domestic profit by stock market investors, drug dealers, gangs, pharmaceutical corporations, tech companies and governments can inspire killers to adopt evil, wicked business practices which lead to increased addictions and deaths of countless men, women and children, including Lecrae’s cousin.
+* The details of the fentanyl epidemic highlight how the pursuit of personal profit or national gross domestic profit by stock market investors, drug dealers, gangs, pharmaceutical corporations, tech companies, and governments can inspire killers to adopt evil, wicked business practices that lead to increased addictions and deaths of countless men, women, and children, including Lecrae’s cousin.

 {{< /details >}}